FeralAI/o2ptweaks.app/docs/JAMESDSP.md

 ## Odin 2 Portal EQ

-Using the provided JamesDSP backup file (Odin 2 Portal only):
+Using the provided JamesDSP backup file (Odin2 Portal only):

 ### Benefit/what to expect:
 * An improvement in sound quality and volume control from the speakers.